-Indicates existing or potential open space on private land that is important for the protection of sensitive natural features and/or to provide for storm water management, and/or for private, shared passive or recreational opportunities for adjacent properties, and/or to protect the aesthetic values of the community.
+Indicates existing or potential open space on private land that is important for the protection of sensitive natural features and/or provides for stormwater management, and/or for private, shared passive or recreational opportunities for adjacent properties, and/or to protect the aesthetic values of the community.\

-A public or private open space designation on land that is not currently designated as open space may indicate an area is largely unsuitable for development due to environmental or topographical constraints or may indicate that an opportunity to acquire needed open space is
+\A public or private open space designation on land that is not currently designated as open space may indicate that an area is largely unsuitable for development due to environmental or topographical constraints or may indicate that an opportunity to acquire needed open space is possible if current land uses are discontinued.
+While these areas are best reserved or acquired for open space, development may occur on privately held land if a proposal meets the underlying zoning requirements and the requirements of the lowa City Sensitive Areas Ordinance.